Macron visits Lebanon to mark centenary amid ongoing political, economic crisis

 French President Emmanuel Macron offers France's solidarity to Lebanon after touring Beirut's shattered streets. #BeirutExplosion #Lebanon https://t.co/tiKzo9PxE2 pic.twitter.com/ivo23epwUi— Al Arabiya English (@AlArabiya_Eng) August 6, 2020

-The French air force display team is scheduled to perform a display over the country with Lebanon's national colors.
+French Air Force jets performed a display over Lebanon's mountainous Jaj village with Lebanon's national colors.

 Lebanon's modern borders were proclaimed 100 years ago by France in an imperial carve-up with Britain after the First World War.
 Lebanon gained independence in 1943.